cloudfoundry/exemplar-release/README.md

 sending them to a sub-shell that calls `tee`. `tee` splits the output to 1) syslog via `logger` and 2) the BOSH log directory (but not before appending timestamps with `awk`).</sub>

+## Bosh DNS

+Bosh DNS is an important feature in Bosh.
+It basically brings consistent cloud-agnostic internal load-balancer features for free.

+Bosh DNS is also particularily powerful for implementing cloud-agnostic split-DNS features.
+Internally, Bosh DNS can mask public DNS names, and return private IP addresses instead.
+With this, the cluster can use public DNS names and still get the traffic routed internally.
+Without it, the traffic would exit the cluster and immediately re-enter it, resulting in unnecessary network hops.

+### Aliases

+Release jobs can define their own DNS aliases in a `dns/aliases.json` file.
+Here we [demonstrate](jobs/stateful-daemon/templates/dns/aliases.json.erb) how to write such file.
+Indeed, when referring to default Bopsh DNS names, you'll need to get the network name from Bosh Cloud Config, and there is a trick for this with the `.methods(false)` helper on the `.networks` OpenStruct.

+### Readiness with `bin/dns/healthy`

+The Bosh `dns/health` script is actually misnamed, as it is actually a “_readiness_” check script.
+Indeed, when a `bin/dns/healthy` script exits with non-zero (error) status, then the instance is taken out of DNS aliases.
+When you see DNS aliases as cheap load-balancers, then it means that you stop routing traffic to the job.
+This is precisely the concept of a “readiness” check.

+Inside a `bin/dns/healthy` script, you can do whatever check you need to.
+Run binaries, check open TCP ports or run healthcheck HTTP(S) queries.

+Particularily interesting is the way you can coordinate job draining in `pre-stop` with `dns/healthy` for properly draining connections to a network daemon that is about to shut down.
+Indeed, the `pre-stop` can “inform” `dns/healthy` that no more traffic should be routed to the daemon, creating a specific file for example.
+Then, the `dns/healthy` script can react and return non-zero exit status, resulting in the IP being removed from the DNS query results, and no more new connection sent to the daemon.

+If we detail a bit, the `pre-stop` starts draining connections.
+So, it ensures that Bosh DNS doesn't route any new connection to it writing a file like `/var/vcap/data/<job-name>/DRAINING`.
+The `dns/healthy` script detects this file, and exits unconditionally with a status of `1` in order to report the job as non-ready.

+See [this basic exemple][gk_kong_dns_healthy] from the Kong Bosh Release.

+[gk_kong_dns_healthy]: https://github.com/gstackio/gk-kong-boshrelease/blob/master/jobs/kong/templates/bin/dns/healthy

 ## Backup and Restore features